-- 14. Subject to this Act and to the regulations and by-laws, the Council- - (a) may provide courses in applied science, engineering, technology, commerce, industrial organisation, humane studies and medicine and such other courses as it deems fit and may, after examination, confer the several degrees of Bachelor, Master and Doctor, and such other degrees and such certificates in the nature of degrees or otherwise and such diplomas as it thinks fit; - (b) may from time to time appoint and terminate the appointment of deans, professors, lecturers and other officers and employees of the University; - (c) shall have the entire control and management of the affairs, concerns and property of the University; - (d) may invest any funds belonging to or vested in the University in such securities as may be prescribed by the by-laws; and - (e) may act in all matters concerning the University in such manner as appears to it best calculated to promote the objects and interests of the University. - 15.
-(1) The Vice-Chancellor shall be the chief executive officer of the University. - (2) The person who, immediately before the appointed day, held office as Vice-Chancellor of the University shall, on and from that day, be the Vice-Chancellor and shall hold that office upon the terms and conditions upon which, and for the residue of the period for which, he would have held that office had this Act not been enacted.
+- 14. Subject to this Act and to the regulations and by-laws, the Council- - (a) may provide courses in applied science, engineering, technology, commerce, industrial organisation, humane studies and medicine and such other courses as it deems fit and may, after examination, confer the several degrees of Bachelor, Master and Doctor, and such other degrees and such certificates in the nature of degrees or otherwise and such diplomas as it thinks fit; - (b) may from time to time appoint and terminate the appointment of deans, professors, lecturers and other officers and employees of the University; - (c) shall have the entire control and management of the affairs, concerns and property of the University; - (d) may invest any funds belonging to or vested in the University in such securities as may be prescribed by the by-laws; and - (e) may act in all matters concerning the University in such manner as appears to it best calculated to promote the objects and interests of the University.

+14a.
+The terms of -